addytrunks/data_strucuture_cia2/README.md

 ## Overview

 Welcome to the Data Structures repository!
-This repository contains implementations of various data structures commonly used in computer science and programming.
+This repository contains implementations of B Tree and KD Tree data structures in C++.

 ## Table of Contents